jackolney/travis-ci-latex-pdf/README.md

 ```

 #### Notes
-* If you want to build a private project, if you are a student you can use [travis-ci.com](https://travis-ci.com) and otherwise you could try SemaphoreCI, currently they give 100 private builds per month for free.
+* If you want to build a private project, if you are a student you can use [travis-ci.com](https://travis-ci.com).
+Beware that you need a token to include the build status image in your readme, get the correct url by clicking on the build status on travis-ci.com.
+* Otherwise you could try SemaphoreCI, currently they give 100 private builds per month for free.
 If you do, it would be great if you could report back!

 Adapted from [harshjv's blog](https://harshjv.github.io/blog/setup-latex-pdf-build-using-travis-ci/), and thanks to [jackolney](https://github.com/jackolney/travis-ci-latex-pdf) for all his attempts to put it into practice.
 Also see harshjv's original [blog post](https://harshjv.github.io/blog/document-building-versioning-with-tex-document-git-continuous-integration-dropbox/).